mikimichaeli/cpp-restaurant/README.md

 # cpp-restaurant

-CPP project for our studies
+## just a simple CPP project for an assignment

+nothing special here